 Create a safe environment

 Since the RIE® method allows for exploration and independence, children need an environment that allows them to move around naturally without many restrictions.
-It should be safe from hazards and meet their emotional and cognitive needs, including age-appropriate toys and furniture.
+It must be safe from hazards and meet their emotional and cognitive needs, including age-appropriate toys and furniture.

 Observe without judgment